Are you a recruiter?

 Lincoln is a cathedral city in the county of Lincolnshire, famous for its delicious sausage recipe!
 The cathedral was once the tallest building in the world – it is a fine example of English Gothic architecture.
-The city is also home to Lincoln Castle, an 11th century Normal castle, which is unusual in that it has two mottes.
-During the First World War, the first ever tanks were invented, designed and built in Lincoln by William Foster & Co., and the city continued to produce a vast array of war goods, from tanks and aircraft to munitions and military vehicles, during the Second World War.
+The city is also home to Lincoln Castle, an 11th century Normal castle, which is unusual in that it has two moats.
+During the First World War, the first ever tanks were invented, designed and built in Lincoln by William Foster & Co., and the city continued to produce a vast array of war goods – from tanks and aircraft, to munitions and military vehicles – during the Second World War.
 Visitors are attracted to the city’s numerous historic buildings and museums.
-The Collection houses over 2,000,000 interesting objects, while the Museum of Lincolnshire Life offers a varied insight into what was like to live here from 1750 to the present day.
+The Collection Museum houses over 2,000,000 interesting objects, while the Museum of Lincolnshire Life offers a varied insight into what it was like to live here from 1750 to the present day.

 Tranquil destinations close to Lincoln include Whisby Nature Reserve and Hartsholme Country Park, while the city’s annual Christmas market has become a popular diary date for locals and visitors alike.
 It is based on a traditional German-style Christmas market and guarantees to leave you feeling festive!
 If you would like to stay overnight at one of the city’s hotels or bed and breakfasts over the Christmas market period, it is best to book in advance.